radivoje-v/depth-anything-v2/README.md

 "model_path" can point to the directory containing the quantized model, "quantized_model_name" should be set to the name of the quantized model, and the script should be run from modelSDK docker.

-Make sure to set paths in metric_depth/dataset/splits/kitti/val.txt to the images you want to evaluate on.
+Make sure to set paths in metric_depth/dataset/splits/kitti/val.txt to your local paths.

 ```bash
 cd ./metric_depth